US jobs report preview: could better jobs numbers derail a dovish Fed?

 However, there is more to it, with this month seeing a three-year high in core durable goods orders, and a jump in core personal consumption expenditures (PCE) price inflation.
 We did see a second quarter (Q2) gross domestic product (GDP) figure of 2.1% come in heavily below the Q1 rate of 3.1%, yet that was above market expectations of 1.8%.
-Thus, there is less reason for the Fed to take a uber-dovish stance going forward.
+Thus, there is less reason for the Fed to take an uber-dovish stance going forward.
 However, this week’s jobs report could play a vital role in guiding markets on the future rate path for the Fed.
 Thus, when the figures are released, markets will be reacting to the economic repercussions, but also what it could mean for future interest rates at the Fed.

 What to look out for on Friday

 When the US jobs report is released, markets will almost always react to the payrolls figure first, with many algorithms trading specifically around the strength or weakness of that figure.
 Last time we saw 224,000 jobs added in June, with markets predicting a figure around 170,000 for July.
 Next markets are likely to focus on the average hourly earnings figure, which provides markets with a proxy for future inflation.
 Markets expect to see the year-on-year (YoY) figure rise to 3.2% (from 3.1%), with the monthly number remaining at 0.2%.
 Finally, keep an eye out for the unemployment rate figure (predicted to remain at 3.7%), and the participation rate.
-Be aware that when you see the payrolls and unemployment rate and unemployment both rise or both fall, that is typically attributed to a shift in the participation rate.
+Be aware that when you see the payrolls and unemployment rate both rise or both fall, that is typically attributed to a shift in the participation rate.